localhead/chat-app-real-time-websockets/README.md

-Certainly!
-Here's a modified README that describes your project as a small web chat application with real-time updates using WebSockets.

----

 # Real-Time Web Chat with React, TypeScript, and Vite

 This project is a simple real-time chat application, similar to Telegram, created using React, TypeScript, and Vite.
 The app leverages browser WebSockets for real-time communication, allowing multiple users to send messages and see updates instantly without needing to refresh or make additional HTTP requests.